lukefchou/sexuality/README.md

 # sexuality
 This dataset includes the anonymized human sexual behaviors from a cyber physical sexual network, which adopts mobile social network to enable users make partnered sex with a remote user and smart sex toys to enjoy the physical side of sexual pleasure.

-NOTE: The data will be released after the paper is accepted.